New camper families – welcome back! It’s another Tuesday, which means another week of our New Camper Blog series.

-Let’s talk about cabin requests.
+Let’s talk about cabin requests specifically.
+One of the forms you will want to fill out is our Greystone Cabin Request form.
 At Greystone, girls live in a cabin with other campers from their same grade.
 Every once in a while we will have a cabin that spans two grades, but the majority of our camper cabins are set up to house one grade group.

 Cabins are made up of 8 – 12 campers and either one or two counselors.
 When we are putting together cabin groups, it is like a big puzzle!
-We look at every camp grade individually (sometimes this includes 100 girls!) and we then look at each camper individually within that grade.
-We want to find the best possible cabin group for each camper – that is our highest priority when we work on cabin placement.
-We want each camper to love her cabin and love her counselor!
+We look at every camp grade individually (sometimes this includes over 100 girls!), and we then look at each camper individually within that grade.
+We want to find the best possible cabin group for your daughter – that is our number one goal when we work on cabin placement.
+We want each camper to love her cabin and love her counselor(s)!
 As we are working on cabin placement, here are some things to know:

-We try our best to honor all double cabin requests (you request a camper and that camper also requests you).
+We try our best to honor all double cabin requests (you request a friend and that same friend also requests you).

 Make sure to request your Penpal if you’d like to be with her.
-You will receive the name of your Penpal very soon, and if you’d like to be in a cabin with your Penpal, let us know on your Cabin Request form.
+You should have already received the name of your Penpal, and if you’d like to be in a cabin with your Penpal, let us know on your Cabin Request form.

 Many new camp families don’t have a request.
 This is normal!
 If you’re new to Greystone and don’t know anyone attending, no need to worry.
 Many families are in this same situation.
 We will find your daughter a great cabin group!

-We don’t put lots of girls from the same hometown in one cabin.
+We will not put lots of girls from the same hometown in one cabin.
 We want girls to meet new friends and for camp to be a new experience.
 Because of this, we won’t put a huge group from the same place in a cabin.